torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 A few words of general advice before digging into the details:

- * The Linux kernel developers are well aware this process is complicated and demands more than other FLOSS projects.
+ * The GNU/Linux kernel developers are well aware this process is complicated and demands more than other FLOSS projects.
 We'd love to make it simpler.
 But that would require work in various places as well as some infrastructure, which would need constant maintenance; nobody has stepped up to do that work, so that's just how things are for now.

- * A warranty or support contract with some vendor doesn't entitle you to request fixes from developers in the upstream Linux kernel community: such contracts are completely outside the scope of the Linux kernel, its development community, and this document.
+ * A warranty or support contract with some vendor doesn't entitle you to request fixes from developers in the upstream GNU/Linux kernel community: such contracts are completely outside the scope of the GNU/Linux kernel, its development community, and this document.
 That's why you can't demand anything such a contract guarantees in this context, not even if the developer handling the issue works for the vendor in question.
 If you want to claim your rights, use the vendor's support channel instead.
-When doing so, you might want to mention you'd like to see the issue fixed in the upstream Linux kernel; motivate them by saying it's the only way to ensure the fix in the end will get incorporated in all Linux distributions.
+When doing so, you might want to mention you'd like to see the issue fixed in the upstream GNU/Linux kernel; motivate them by saying it's the only way to ensure the fix in the end will get incorporated in all GNU/Linux distributions.

  * If you never reported an issue to a FLOSS project before you should consider reading `How to Report Bugs Effectively